On the Enumeration Complexity of Unions of Conjunctive Queries: Lower Bounds

-\begin{lemmarep} Let $Q$ be a UCQ.
-There exists a query $Q_1\in Q$ such that for all $Q_i\in Q$ either there is no body-homomorphism from $Q_i$ to $Q_1$ or $Q_1$ and $Q_i$ are body-isomorphic. \end{lemmarep} \begin{proofsketch} Consider a longest sequence $(Q^1,\ldots,Q^m)$ such that for every $2\leq j \leq m$ there is a body-homomorphism from $Q^{j}$ to $Q^{j-1}$, but no body-homomorphism in the opposite direction.
-The CQ $Q^m$ satisfies the conditions of the lemma: For every $Q_i$ not on the sequence, if there is a body homomorphism from $Q_i$ to $Q^m$, then there is also one in the opposite direction due to the maximality of the sequence; For every $Q_i$ on the sequence, there is a body-homomorphism from $Q^m$ to $Q_i$, so either there is no body-homomorphism in the opposite direction, or the CQs are body-isomorphic. \end{proofsketch} \begin{proof} Consider a longest sequence $(Q^1,\ldots,Q^m)$ such that for every $2\leq j \leq m$ there is a body-homomorphism from $Q^{j}$ to $Q^{j-1}$ denoted $\mu^j$, but no body-homomorphism in the opposite direction.
-Note that it is not possible that the same query appears twice in the sequence: if $Q^k=Q^j$ where $j>k$, then there is a mapping $\mu_{k+2}\circ\ldots\circ\mu_{j}$ from $Q^j=Q^k$ to $Q^{k+1}$, in contradiction to the definition of the sequence.
-Therefore, $m\leq|Q|$, and such a longest sequence exists.
-We claim that $Q_1=Q^m$ satisfies the conditions of the lemma.
+First we show that such a sequence exists.
+We denote the body-homomorphism from $Q^{j}$ to $Q^{j-1}$ by $\mu^j$.
+It is not possible that the same query appears twice in the sequence: if $Q^i=Q^j$ where $j>i$, then there is a mapping $\mu^{i+2}\circ\ldots\circ\mu^{j}$ from $Q^j=Q^i$ to $Q^{i+1}$, in contradiction to the definition of the sequence.
+Therefore, $m\leq|Q|$, and a longest sequence exists.
+We now show that $Q^m$ satisfies the requirements.
 First consider some $Q^j\in\{Q^1,\ldots,Q^{m-1}\}$.
-There is a body-homomorphism from $Q^m$ to $Q^j$ which is the concatenation of $\mu^{j+1}\circ\ldots\circ\mu^m$.
-Therefore, either there is no body-homomorphism from $Q^j$ to $Q^m$ or $Q^m$ and $Q^j$ have isomorphic bodies.
-Now consider some $Q_i\not\in\{Q^1,\ldots,Q^m\}$.
+There is a body-homomorphism from $Q^m$ to $Q^j$ which is the composition $\mu^{j+1}\circ\ldots\circ\mu^m$.
+Therefore, either there is no body-homomorphism from $Q^j$ to $Q^m$, or $Q^m$ and $Q^j$ are body-homomorphically equivalent.
+In addition, $Q^m$ is body-homomorphically equivalent to itself with the identity mapping serving as the body-homomorphisms.
+It is left to consider CQs that are not on the sequence.
+Let $Q_i\in Q\setminus\{Q^1,\ldots,Q^m\}$.
 If there is no body-homomorphism from $Q_i$ to $Q^m$, then we are done.
-Otherwise, if there is also no body-homomorphism from $Q_1$ to $Q^m$, then $(Q^1,\ldots,Q^m,Q_i)$ is a longer sequence, contradicting the maximality.
-Therefore, in this case $Q^m$ and $Q_i$ have isomorphic bodies. \end{proof}
+Otherwise, if there is also no body-homomorphism from $Q_1$ to $Q^m$, then $(Q^1,\ldots,Q^m,Q_i)$ is a longer sequence, contradicting the maximality of the sequence we started with.
+Therefore, in this case $Q^m$ and $Q_i$ are body-homomorphically equivalent.
+Overall we showed that for each query in $Q$ either there is no body-homomorphism from this query to $Q^m$ or these two CQs are body-homomorphically equivalent. \end{proof}

-Using the results obtained so far, we deduce a characterization of all cases of a union of intractable CQs, except those that contain a pair of body-isomorphic acyclic CQs.
+Using the results obtained so far, we deduce a characterization of all cases of a union of difficult CQs, except those that contain a pair of body-isomorphic acyclic CQs.